Shaquill Griffin: Jacksonville Jaguars

 On March 17, 2021, Griffin signed a three-year, $44.5 million contract with the Jacksonville Jaguars.
 In the 2021 season, Griffin had 49 total tackles, seven passes defended, and one forced fumble in 14 games and starts.

 On October 26, 2022, Griffin was placed on injured reserve after suffering a back injury in Week 6.
 He appeared in and started five games.
 He had 29 total tackles and four passes defended.

 On March 8, 2023, Griffin was released by the Jaguars.

 Houston Texans

 On May 13, 2023, Griffin signed with the Houston Texans.
 He was released on November 29, 2023, after 10 games and six starts.

 Carolina Panthers

 On November 30, 2023, Griffin was claimed off waivers by the Carolina Panthers.

 Minnesota Vikings

 On March 19, 2024, Griffin signed with the Minnesota Vikings.

 Seattle Seahawks (second stint)

 On June 25, 2025, Griffin signed a one-year, $3 million contract with the Seattle Seahawks, the team who originally drafted him back in the 2017 NFL draft.
 He was released on August 27 and re-signed to the practice squad the next day.
 On September 11, Griffin was signed to the active roster.
 He was released on September 17, and re-signed to the practice squad.
+He was promoted to the active roster on November 26.
+On December 11, Griffin was released and re-signed to the practice squad.
+On February 8, he won Super Bowl LX with the Seahawks as they defeated the New England Patriots 29-13, but was not elevated from the practice squad for the game and saw no playing time.